oslofjord-twin/oslofjord-website/content/extremeweather/_index.md

 changes.
 The output of the CFD simulations together with sensor data will be used as input to the operational model, with the digital twin as an interface.
-The project concretely studies two fundamental methodlogical challenges for digital twin technology used to monitor climate change of natural areas:</p>
+The project concretely studies two fundamental methodological challenges for digital twin technology used to monitor climate change of natural areas:</p>

-+ **Models as interpolation between observations:** How to use models to couple time series data from diofferent locations in a physical system and validate the quality ofsuch interpolations experimentally?
++ **Models as interpolation between observations:** How to use models to couple time series data from different locations in a physical system and validate the quality of such interpolations experimentally?

 + **Dynamic scope in digital twins:**
-How to dynamically change precision in digital twins locally for a critical area in the physical system byt coupling multiscale models with empirical observations on demand?
+How to dynamically change precision in digital twins locally for a critical area in the physical system by coupling multiscale models with empirical observations on demand?

 The project is highly interdisciplinary and brings together three